Shraddhaz/Drone-Deploy-Plan-Creation/README.md

 Many DroneDeploy users have shape files that represent location boundaries such as the perimeter of their farm.

-Your job is to build an app on the DroneDeploy App Market to allow customers to import these files as drone flight plans.
+Your job is to build an app on the DroneDeploy App Market to allow customers to import these .shp/.klm/.zip files as drone flight plans.

-Attached are four examples of shp files.

 If you desire you can use this javascript library to translate a shp file to json. https://github.com/calvinmetcalf/shapefile-js